-Our favorite photo op from Heroes Assemble were the "Guardians of the Galaxy" glass cages (traps, really).
-Guests got to temporarily climb in and become part of Taneleer Tivan's collection, while also posing with his servants.
-Since the Hulk doesn't visit Disneyland Resort, guests could put on green hulk hands and pretend to smash things in that fun photo op.
+Our favorite photo-ops from Heroes Assemble were the "Guardians of the Galaxy" glass cages (traps, really).
+Guests were able to temporarily climb in and become part of Taneleer Tivan's collection and pose with his servants.

 PhotoPass photographers are available at character meet-ups, as well.
-You can have the photographer scan your code in the app, but we found it easier to link a PhotoPass to hand over to photographers throughout the night.
+Link your PhotoPass code in your bracelet to the app or wear a MagicBand+.
+You can have the photographer scan your wrist.
 The cast members are so helpful at holding your stuff and using your camera and phone to take pics while you focus on not going all fangirl or fanboy on your favorite character.
 As Tad would tell us, “Stay cool!”

-Is a Disneyland After Dark Event Worth It?
+Is a Disneyland After Dark Event Right for You?

 This is always a hard question to answer.
-The tickets usually cost less than a one-day ticket, but they are only good for a portion of the day.
-The party goes by so quickly that it is challenging to do it all.
-It may be worth it if any of the following apply:
+The tickets are only good for four hours (plus three hours of mix-in time).
+The parties do offer some unique experiences, but the hours fly by so quickly that it's challenging to do it all.
+It may be a good choice for you if any of the following apply:

-- You really love dressing up in costume, theme or Disneybound attire.
+- You really love dressing up in costume, themed outfits or DisneyBound attire.

-- You are toadally excited about the party theme.
+- You're toadally excited about the party theme.

 - Seeing one particular rare character would make your night.